 5. Zion National Park, Utah

 The park is located within the southern section of Utah County and includes Zion Canyon, Cedar Breaks National Monument, The Narrows, and Kolob Canyons.
 It covers an area of approximately 52 square miles (130 km2).
 The main body of Zion consists primarily of cliffs composed primarily of Navajo sandstone and reddish-colored Kaibab limestone that are exposed by erosion along the Virgin River.
 Other rock formations include monzonite, dolomite/limestone/gypsum, and shale/sandstone-limestone with minor conglomerates and breccia.
-The land is arid, characterized by sparse vegetation, with the Zion-Mount Carmel Highway as the primary transportation corridor.
+The land is arid and characterized by sparse vegetation, with the Zion-Mount Carmel Highway as the primary transportation corridor.
 The climate in Zion is semiarid with a desert climate.

 The park’s geology is dominated by Navajo sandstone and Kaibab limestone cliffs which are visible in Zion Canyon, including Angel’s Landing area.
 The most prominent rock formation in the national park is The Narrows, which resembles a canyon carved into a steep red cliff of Navajo sandstone, with walls that drop to depths of more than 1,000 feet (300 m).
 At its narrowest point, only one-half mile (0.8 km) wide, it is the canyon through which Zion Canyon flows from Virgin River Gorge to Cedar Breaks National Monument.
 The cliffs of Zion National Park have been eroded by water on three sides for at least 70 million years since an ancient sea uplifted and tilted these rock layers